gear-foundation/gear-wiki/docs/get-started/getting-started-in-5-minutes.md

 ### 1. Create account

-1. Download Polkadot extension for your browser via [https://polkadot.js.org/extension/](https://polkadot.js.org/extension/).
-It does one thing - manages accounts and allows the signing of transactions with those accounts.
+1. Download the Polkadot extension for your browser via [https://polkadot.js.org/extension/](https://polkadot.js.org/extension/).
+This extension manages accounts and allows the signing of transactions with those accounts.
 It is a secure tool that allows injecting your accounts into any Substrate-based dapp.
 It does not perform wallet functions, e.g send funds.

 2. Once downloaded, click '+' button to create a new account: